dell-cloud-marketplace/docker-spree/README.md

 ###Nginx Configuration

 If you used the volume mapping option as listed in the [Advanced Usage](#advanced-usage), you can directly change the Nginx configuration under **/data/nginx/** on the host.
-A reload of the Nginx server is required once changes have been made.
+A restart of the Nginx server is required once changes have been made.

 * Restart Nginx Configuration